mne-tools/mne-cpp/doc/gh-pages/pages/development/scan_brainflow.md

 For a MSVC 2017 build you need to use `Visual Studio 15 2017 Win64` instead.

-## Compilation of the BrainFlowBoard plugin in MNE Scan
+## Compilation of the BrainFlowBoard Plugin in MNE Scan

 * After the steps above make sure that you use the `MNECPP_CONFIG` flag `withBrainFlow`.
 You can also set the flag manually in the [mne-cpp.pri file](https://github.com/mne-tools/mne-cpp/blob/master/mne-cpp.pri#L135){:target="_blank" rel="noopener"}.
 * Build MNE Scan.
 * BrainFlow has several dynamic libraries and a JSON file which must be in your search path before you run MNE Scan.
 You need to copypaste all dynamic libraries and the brainflow_boards.json file to your executable folder `mne-cpp\bin` from `mne-cpp\applications\mne_scan\plugins\brainflowboard\brainflow\installed\lib`.

-## BrainFlowBoard plugin GUI
+## BrainFlowBoard Plugin GUI

 * You need to provide all inputs required for the selected board and click `Submit Params and Prepare Session` button.
 For information about inputs in BraiFlowBoard plugin widget use this [table](https://brainflow.readthedocs.io/en/stable/SupportedBoards.html).
 * You can now start data streaming using the play button.